Gardener Sydenham: Recycling and Sustainability in Our Green Work

 We set an ambitious recycling target to drive measurable change: a 70% recycling percentage target by 2028 across all gardening waste streams we manage.
 That figure blends immediate operational improvements—better sorting of green waste, clean wood and soil—with longer-term reductions in haulage and increased donation or reuse of recoverable materials.
 Our recycling goal aligns with local authority efforts and provides a clear benchmark for reporting progress each season.

-Green waste being loaded for transfer at a municipal depot To get material to the right place, we work closely with local transfer stations and civic amenity sites.
+A person wearing gardening gloves is planting a vibrant red flowering plant in a landscaped garden bed, with a lush green hedge and other flowering plants visible in the background.
+The garden area features a neatly maintained grass lawn, bordered by soil beds containing a mix of flowering plants and shrubs.
+The soil appears freshly turned, indicating recent planting or soil preparation.
+Paving stones can be seen adjacent to the planting area, suggesting a combination of lawn and paved outdoor surfaces typical of residential gardens in Sydenham.
+The overall scene depicts careful outdoor maintenance in a well-organized garden space, highlighting the importance of sustainable planting practices that Gardener Sydenham promotes, especially within the context of recycling and sustainability efforts for local gardening projects on postcode SE26 in London.
+To get material to the right place, we work closely with local transfer stations and civic amenity sites.
 Typical routes include the Lewisham transfer station and nearby municipal depots where green waste, bulky garden refuse and recyclable containers are directed to specialist facilities.
 We respect the boroughs' approach to waste separation—where residents are used to kerbside sorting of dry recycling, food and garden waste—and we mirror that in our site practices so that nothing recoverable ends up in residual waste.

 Sustainable Rubbish Gardening Area: on-site systems